Spatial Analysis of Groundfish to Support Oregon’s Territorial Sea Plan

 Spatial modeling was carried out in close partnership with the Oregon Department of Fish and Wildlife and The Nature Conservancy.
 A number of environmental predictors associated with position on the shelf, sea floor habitat, depth and oceanographic productivity were used to predict areas with relatively high groundfish abundance.
 An innovative method of using multiple predictors for the same ecological attribute (e.g., depth) but at different spatial scales was used to include fish-seascape interactions over multiple spatial scales.
 Data products were formatted so that the Oregon Department of Fish and Wildlife could immediately integrate the data into their Territorial Sea Plan.

-We hope to extend this type of spatial analysis to the entire Pacific Outer Continental shelf and are currently discussing this expansion with all west coast states and federal agencies working in the Pacific .
-These maps are being used by the State of Oregon to develop their Territorial Sea Plan.
+We hope to extend this type of spatial analysis to the entire Pacific Outer Continental shelf and are currently discussing this expansion with all west coast states and federal agencies working in the Pacific.
+These maps are being used by the State of Oregon to develop its Territorial Sea Plan.

 Related Regions of Study: Pacific Ocean - Eastern, Oregon